Lazzollin/dungeonOfTheFacha/README.md

   * V - Running the bot

-    Great!, now you can run your bot with Node.js going to your console, and on the game folder you cloned using:
+    Great!, now you can run your bot with Node.js going to your console, and on the game folder you cloned use:

        > npm start